RMerl/asuswrt-merlin/README-merlin.txt

             so if it was previously set to off).
    - FIXED: Advanced wireless page broken on Internet Explorer, due to missing Array.IndexOf() support in IE (Asus bug)
+   - FIXED: Incorrect model detection prevented CPU temperature from being shown on the Sysinfo page on the "R" SKUs.

 374.40 Beta 2 (5-March-2014)